 College Park is a somewhat small city located in the state of Georgia.
 With a population of 15,159 people and six constituent neighborhoods, College Park is the 68th largest community in Georgia.

-College Park is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, College Park is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, College Park is a city of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in College Park who work in sales jobs (14.32%), office and administrative support (11.43%), and food service (9.60%).
+There are especially a lot of people living in College Park who work in office and administrative support (12.71%), sales jobs (10.16%), and management occupations (10.04%).

-The per capita income in College Park in 2010 was $17,313, which is middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $69,252 for a family of four.
-College Park also has one of the higher rates of people living in poverty in the nation, with 39.90% of its population below the federal poverty line.
+The per capita income in College Park in 2018 was $24,809, which is upper middle income relative to Georgia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $99,236 for a family of four.
+However, College Park contains both very wealthy and poor people as well.

-College Park is a somewhat ethnically-diverse city.
+College Park is a very ethnically-diverse city.
 The people who call College Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of College Park residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in College Park include Moroccan, Irish, German, and English.
+Important ancestries of people in College Park include Irish, English, African, German, and European.

 The most common language spoken in College Park is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and French Creole.